bett-bett/bett-bett/README.md

 <!--
 Todo: Do people like emojis? hold a pole
-Todo: Use "Python aficionado on a quest for mastery, and always seeking new ways to blend code with creativity."
-Create dictionary web app to describe what aficionado means and link to word
+Todo: Use "Python aficionado on a quest for mastery, and always seeking new ways to blend code with creativity." -Create dictionary web app to describe what aficionado means- and link to word
 -->

 <!--
 Can't settle on one.
 If you can see this, you can use one.
-Just one, no more :)
+Just one though, leave some for the rest :)

 more More MORE
 To the moon